NeVeSpl/TestMe/readme.md

 ## <a name="CommunicationBetweenModules"></a> 7.
 Communication between modules
 - reliable communication between modules without using a distributed transaction
-- two available implementations, RabbitMQ based for production use and in memory for tests
+- two available implementations, RabbitMQ based for production use and in-memory for tests

 ![projects_dependencies](docs/CommunicationBetweenModules.png)